Welcome to OSINT Exercise #031!

 It is only here to be used for educational purposes.

-• One or more of your answers were incorrect or missing.
+• One or more answers were incorrect or missing.

 • I suspected AI was heavily involved in the production of your walkthrough.

-• I haven’t had the time to actually read, and add it yet (give me at least a week).
+• I haven’t had the time to review and add it yet.

 • I forgot about it (doesn’t usually happen, but I’m not flawless).

-Why do some walkthroughs have a ⭐ in front of them?
+Why do some walkthroughs have a star in front of them?